sensu/sensu-go-workshop/lessons/operator/06/README.md

    ```

    Try running these commands multiple times in different combinations and observing the behavior.
-   The `is_incident` and an occurrence-based filter like `filter-repeated` work very well together for reducing alert fatigue (i.e. with alert and incident management handlers).
+   The `is_incident` and an occurrence-based filter like `filter-repeated` work very well together for reducing alert fatigue.
-   These few examples are just a small preview of Sensu's flexible filtering system, which makes it easy to customize how and when observability events will be processed by the observability pipeline.

 **NEXT:** if you have successfully applied your filter and observed it working as described above, then you're ready to move on to the next lesson!

+## Discussion

+In this lesson we learned how to apply filters to control the behavior of handlers.
+We also learned how to solve complex problems by authoring custom filters using JavaScript expressions.

+These examples demonstrate Sensu's flexible filtering system, which allows you to customize how and when events will be processed by the Sensu pipeline.

+### Use Cases

+Event filters provide a real-time detection and analysis engine for the Sensu observability pipeline.

+Some example use cases include:

+- **Reduce alert fatigue** by deduplicating incoming events and limiting repeat processing (e.g. only alert once per hour per incident)
+- **Optimize metrics processing** by dropping empty events, or sampling metrics to reduce storage costs
+- **Orchestrate remediations** via [_occurrence_](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-events/events/#occurrences-and-occurrences-watermark) filtering (e.g. trigger a lightweight remediation action after 3 occurrences, and a more aggressive remediation action after 10+ occurrences)
+- **Configure conditional triggers** by determining which event handler to use (e.g. notify developers via Rocket.Chat, but send all incidents assigned to operations to Pagerduty)

+### Filter Execution Environment

+The expressions are executed in a sandboxed EMCAScript 5 compatible JavaScript virtual machine called [Otto](https://github.com/robertkrimen/otto).

-## Learn more
+## Learn More

 - [[Documentation] "Event Filters Overview" (docs.sensu.io)](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-filter/)
 - [[Documentation] "Event Filters Reference" (docs.sensu.io)](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-filter/filters/)